OscarDS/pymemdyn/README.md

 ### Auxiliary Modules

+- **checks.py**.
+Checks continuity of the protein and composition of the residues.
+- **aminoAcids.py**.
+Contains the amino acids class that defines the 1-letter and three letter codes, along with the number of different atoms per residue.
 - **queue.py**.
 Queue  manager.
 That  is,  it  receives  objects to  be executed.
 - **recipes.py**.
 Applies  step by  step instructions  for  carrying a